 Southwell School has been hosting International Students, both boarders and day students, for over 25 years and we have excellent systems in place to ensure the students are well looked and receive a great range of opportunities.
 The School has modern facilities and experienced staff.
-We have specialist teachers who take classes in purpose-built facilities including: Music, Performing Arts, Science, Technology, Sport, Art, and Pottery.
-We also teach the French & Chinese languages.
+We have specialist teachers who take classes in purpose-built facilities including: Music, Performing Arts, Science, Technology, Sport, Art, Pottery and Chinese.
 We are also very lucky at Southwell School to have over 12 hectares of beautiful grounds and playing fields for the students to enjoy.

 Southwell School follows the New Zealand Government’s National Curriculum for primary schools, but as mentioned above Southwell has the added advantage of having purpose-built facilities and specialist teaching staff to ensure students receive extra value to their educational experience.

 It is an advantage for International Students to attend Southwell School before they go on to secondary school.
 By coming to Southwell they get to experience and adapt to school life and New Zealand culture in a smaller, caring environment and also develop their English language skills.
 All of this is a great help in preparing students for their secondary education.

 Southwell School is a signatory to the Code of Practice for the Pastoral Care of International Students as required by the New Zealand Government.
 The Code of Practice ensures a very high standard of care for International Students studying in New Zealand and all schools are monitored by the government to ensure they are complying with the Code.